 Australia would be a lesser country today if not for the many waves of Italian immigration that began after World War II.
 Reminders of this are everywhere.
 In our cafes, which are filled with the smell of freshly ground coffee.
 In our restaurants, where ingredients such as burrata and prosciutto appear regularly –often in dishes that aren’t classically Italian.
 Even in our supermarkets, where salami, ricotta and broccoli line the shelves.
 (That’s right, Italians brought plain old broccoli here.)

-Earlier this year we sat down to plan a follow-up to our previous two cookbooks, both published in 2015.
+Earlier this year we sat down to plan a follow-up to 2015’s The Broadsheet Sydney Cookbook.
 In light of the above, we decided almost immediately that it had to focus on Italian food.
 Yes, because we knew you – our readers – would love it.
 But we were also motivated by self-interest.
-We wanted to make Bar Alto’s zucchini fritters and Beccofino’s fusilli with white ragu at home for ourselves.
+We wanted to make A Tavola's’s pappardelle ragu at home for ourselves, and have Marta's sour cherry tart for dessert.
 These are just two of 80 incredible dishes we ended up including.